kongondo/MenuBuilder/README.md

 6. **has_children_class**:  **For menus only**, a CSS Class(es) applied to the **'list_type'** of any menu item that has children items, i.e. a parent menu item or in other words, a menu item containing one or more nested menu items.
 Nothing is applied by default unless you specify you want to use the option.
 7. **first_class**:  **For menus only** and at all menu levels (i.e. nesting), a CSS Class(es) applied to the **'list_type'** of any menu item that is at the top-most position at each menu level.
 Nothing is applied by default unless you specify you want to use the option.
 8. **last_class**:  **For menus only** and at all menu levels (i.e. nesting), a CSS Class(es) applied to the **'list_type'** of any menu item that is at the bottom-most position at each menu level.
 Nothing is applied by default unless you specify you want to use the option.
 At any level, if there is only a single menu item, it means that it is both the first and last menu item.
 If you specified both **'last_class'** and **'first_class'** in your menu options, that menu item will have both of these applied to it.
-9. **current_class**:  **For menus only**, a CSS Class(es) applied to the **'list_type'** of the current menu item, i.e. the menu item that corresponds to the page that is currently being viewed in your browser.
+9. **current_class**:  A CSS Class(es) applied to the **'list_type'** of the current navigation item, i.e. the navigation item that corresponds to the page that is currently being viewed in your browser.
 Nothing is applied by default unless you specify you want to use the option.
 0. **current_css_id**:  **For breadcrumbs only**, a CSS ID applied to the **'list_type'** of the current breadcrumb item, i.e. the breadcrumb item that corresponds to the page that is currently being viewed in your browser.
 Nothing is applied by default unless you specify you want to use the option.
 Note that by default, current breadcrumb items are not wrapped around **&lt;a&gt;** (anchor/link) tags as it makes no sense to do so.
 1. **default_class**:  **For menus only** and at all menu levels (i.e. nesting), a CSS Class(es) applied to each menu item (e.g. a Bootstrap or Foundation CSS Class).
 2. **divider**:  **For breadcrumbs only**, a HTML Character Entity applied after the anchor tag **&lt;a&gt;** of breadcrumb items to indicate ancestry, i.e. items to the left of the divider are ancestral parents, grandparents, great grandparents, etc. to the breadcrumb item on the right of the divider.
 The default character used is **&raquo;**.
 Note that if there is only one breadcrumb item in the navigation, the divider is not applied.
 Also, it is not applied after the last breadcrumb item which is always the current breadcrumb item.
 You are not limited to using [HTML Character Entities](http://dev.w3.org/html5/html-author/charref) but can use whatever character suits your needs or nothing at all by specifying **'divider' => ''** in your options.